JavierGavina/TFM2/README.md

 <b>constants.data.test.CHECKPOINT_DATA_PATH:</b> Directory of test data checkpoints.
 <b>constants.data.test.RAW_OUT_PATH:</b> Directory of raw test radiomap.
 <b>constants.data.test.PROC_OUT_PATH:</b> Directory of scaled test radiomap.
-<b>constants.aps:</b> List of WiFi access points to consider for fingerprint acquisition.
+<b>constants.aps:</b> List of Wi-Fi access points to consider for fingerprint acquisition.
 <b>constants.labels_dictionary_meters:</b> Dictionary that transforms from label to coordinates in training.
 <b>constants.labels_dictionary_meters_test:</b> Dictionary that transforms from label to coordinates in test.
 <b>constants.labels_train:</b> List of labels (access points) to consider in training.
 <b>constants.labels_test:</b> List of labels (access points) to consider in test.
 <b>constants.T_MAX_SAMPLING:</b> Maximum time (in seconds) for sampling at each training label.
 <b>constants.T_MAX_SAMPLING_TEST:</b> Maximum time (in seconds) for sampling at each test label.

 Finally, using the methods described in <b>preprocess.py</b>, when running the scripts <b>process_train.py</b> and <b>process_test.py</b>, the execution flow will be as follows:

 <img src="info/preprocessing_workflow.png" alt="Execution flow of data preprocessing"></img>